gatsbyjs/gatsby/docs/blog/2019-03-25-behind-the-scenes-what-makes-gatsby-great/index.md

 and then copying the result of `gatsby build` (the `public` folder) to your static content host of choice.

 That's it.
-What if your site goes viral and receives hundreds of thousands of request?
+What if your site goes viral and receives hundreds of thousands of requests?
 You get charged in **terrabytes** of data with most CDNs, and that cost is quite literally [pennies](https://aws.amazon.com/cloudfront/pricing/).
 Deploying a new version of your app?
-Fire off a deploy and your users will have the new version deployed when the build process completes.
+Fire off a deploy and your users will have the new version available the instant the build process completes.

 Let's contrast this approach with setting up and deploying a purely server-side rendered application.

 #### Deploying a server-side rendered application

 First: perform the **same** steps in setting up a static content host, excluding the step for configuring a bucket/location for hosting static content.
-Oh, and we're done yet.
-Strap in.
+Oh and we're not done yet, sweet summer child.

 Next: